andrew1007/mrfa-demo/article/part3.md

 ## Custom `createSelector`

-For learning purposes, here is a custom implementation of a powerful memoization function.
+For learning purposes, here is a custom implementation of a memoization function that is powerful, robust, and pure.
 It is functionally equivalent to `createSelector`, from the package [`reselect`](https://www.npmjs.com/package/reselect).

 ```typescript
 function createSelector(selectors, computingFn) {